MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 * Modifying settings provided in a primary INF, such as customizing the device friendly name or modifying a hardware configuration setting.
 * Adding a proprietary filter driver.
-* Creating one or more software components by specifying the [INF AddComponent directive](inf-addcomponent-directive.md).
+* Creating one or more software components by specifying the [INF AddComponent directive](inf-addcomponent-directive.md) and providing a [component INF file](using-a-component-inf-file.md).

 In the following diagram, two different organizations have created two separate driver packages, which are shown in the dotted lines.
 The first contains just an extension INF, and the second contains a component INF and a legacy software module.
 The diagram also shows how an extension INF can reference a component INF, which can in turn reference software modules to install.